DFE-Digital/apply-for-teacher-training/docs/support_playbook.md

 application_choice.update!(status: 'pending_conditions', audit_comment: 'https://becomingateacher.zendesk.com/agent/tickets/12345')
 ```

-A **unconditional offer** would move the candidate to a recruited state:
+An **unconditional offer** would move the candidate to a recruited state:

 ```ruby
 # change the status to recruited (if is an unconditional deferred offer)